Tail bounds for counts of zeros and eigenvalues, and an application to ratios: Bounding counts of zeros: a proof of Theorem and related bounds

 \end{lem}

 \begin{lem} For an absolute constant $B_3$, uniformly for $T\geq 2$ and $k \leq \sqrt{T}$,

 \end{lem}

-The first of these lemmas gives an extremely course upper bound for the number of zeros that may be counted by the test function $Q$, the second controls the moments of $\langle G_k, \widetilde{\Z}\rangle$ as described above, and the third controls the regular approximation $\langle G_k, \Z^o\rangle$ to the count of zeros by $G_k$.
+The first gives an extremely course upper bound for the number of zeros that may be counted by the test function $Q$, the second controls the moments of $\langle G_k, \widetilde{\Z}\rangle$ as described above, and the third controls the regular approximation $\langle G_k, \Z^o\rangle$ to the count of zeros by $G_k$.

-These lemmas have standard proofs, which we turn to at the end of this section, but before doing so, we show that with these computational estimates in hand, Theorem \ref{quad_bound} (our tail bound for zeros) follows quickly.
+These lemmas have standard proofs that we turn to at the end of this section -- the most nontrivial is Lemma \ref{moments} and is proved by approximating $\langle G_k, \widetilde{\Z} \rangle$ by a Dirichlet polynomial -- but before doing so, we show that with these computational estimates in hand, Theorem \ref{quad_bound} (our tail bound for zeros) follows quickly.

 \begin{proof}[Proof of Theorem \ref{quad_bound}] Note first that in the case that $x > B_ 1 \log T$, Lemma \ref{bulk} implies that

 We may therefore assume $x \leq B_1 \log T$.
 Lemma \ref{moments} allows us to see from Markov's inequality that for even integers $k$ and positive $y$,